FactorySimPy/FactorySimPy/docs/basic_components.md

 5. An edge can have the same node in both `src_node` and `dest_node`.
 Self loops are allowed.
 6. Nodes are the active elements whose activites initiates state changes in the system.
 7. Edges are the passive elements and state change occurs due to actions initiated by nodes.
-8. To multiplex the output from a machine node into multiple streams, a split must be connected to the machine using an edge.
+8. To multiplex the output from a machine node into multiple streams, a splittermust be connected to the machine using an edge.
-9. To join multiple streams and to feed as input to a machine , a joint must be connected to the machine using an edge.
+9. To join multiple streams and to feed as input to a machine , a Combiner must be connected to the machine using an edge.